algorich/gedit-zoom/README.rst

 Install
 -------

-Simply extract the package into the `~/.gnome2/gedit/plugins` directory, or - for a system-wide delpoyment - into `/usr/lib/gedit-2/plugins` (the path may be different, depending on your distribution).
+Simply extract the package into the _~/.gnome2/gedit/plugins_ directory, or - for a system-wide deployment - into _/usr/lib/gedit-2/plugins_ (the path may be different, depending on your distribution).

 Then activate and configure the plugin through Edit -> Preferences -> Plugins.